russellwpatterson/russellpatterson.com/content/posts/2010-01-21-alarm-4-roadmap.md

 * RC 2: March 26, 2010 - Final Fixes and Changes
 * 4.0.0: April 2, 2010

 As I have done in the past, the first patch version (4.0.1) will be released about a week later with following updates about every month or so.
 The alpha versions will go out only to testers.
-If you would like to become a tester, please send an email to support@russellwritescode.com and I will add you to my list.
+If you would like to become a tester, please send an email to support (AT) russellpatterson.com and I will add you to my list.

 EDITED ON JANUARY 31, 2010: Pushed back a couple dates due to unforeseen issues.